vrest-io/command-executer/README.md

   To use the command executor utility, please follow the following points:

+    * Format: {{commandExecutorBaseURL}}/execute?command=<cmd to execute>
+    * Note:
-    * All dumps must be stored inside the command-executor directory, but in arbitrary directory structure of your choice.
+      ** All dumps must be stored inside the command-executor directory, but in arbitrary directory structure of your choice.
-    * Suppose you have MySQL dump stored at location app-name/1.0.0/mysql/dumps/app-init.sql inside command-executor directory
+      ** Suppose you have MySQL dump stored at location app-name/1.0.0/mysql/dumps/app-init.sql inside command-executor directory
-    * Then you need to invoke the following through REST API to restore the dump ** {{commandExecutorBaseURL}}/execute?command=mysql -uroot test-db < app-name/1.0.0/mysql/dumps/app-init.sql
+      ** Then you need to invoke the following through REST API to restore the dump
+         **** {{commandExecutorBaseURL}}/execute?command=mysql -uroot test-db < app-name/1.0.0/mysql/dumps/app-init.sql

 ## Troubleshooting and Feedback
 For any issues / feedback, please contact Dheeraj Aggarwal <dheeraj.aggarwal@optimizory.com>